floriangrundig/scofw/README.md

 TODO

+See problem section if you have problems to get it running.

+## TODO
+- Gource -> use current user (flg is hardcoded)
+- include filebeat-option to start filebeat as childprocess -> avoids two open shells

 ## Configuration
 Use `scofw --help` to see the list of flags and commands.

+## Problems

+1. I get an error: "Too many open files"
+- MAC: `ulimit -a` you need to increase "Max open file descriptors" -> when executing with bash it should run out of the box -> this error occurs when starting via fish or csh

 ## Gource
 Installing Gource on a Mac can be done with homebrew: `brew install gource`